Vaiṣṇava Siddhānta Mālā Part 1 – Chapter Six

-* The doctrine of vaiśeṣika postulates that everything in the world is ultimately just atoms, thus it is also refereed to here as jaḍavāda, the philosophy of matter.
+* The doctrine of vaiśeṣika postulates that everything in the world is ultimately just atoms, thus it is also referred to here as jaḍavāda, the philosophy of matter.
 The concept of liberation in vaiśeṣika, like nirviśeṣavāda, is impersonal.

 Question: What type of person seeks pleasure in matter?

 Answer: Those persons that perform mundane activities and follow the karma-mārga (path of material piety), seek materialistic pleasure in Svārga etc.